Justice at Work: Labor, Civil Rights, Immigration and the Law

-The class is designed as an 8-credit, half time program with a 16 credit internship option.
-Students who would like to work in internships will participate in all of the class activities and will work in their internship positions for approximately 20 hours per week during the winter, and spring quarters.
+The class is designed as an 8-credit, half time program with a 12 or 16 credit internship option.
+Students who would like to work in internships will participate in all of the class activities and will work in their internship positions during the winter and spring quarters.
 The class will be in hybrid format, meeting for six hours on Saturdays, with an additional 90 minute text-based online small group seminar, scheduled by group consensus.

 This offering will prepare you for careers and advanced study in:

 law, labor organizing, history, community organizing, public administration, management

 - Hybrid Online Learning - This offering delivers < 25% of its instruction online, rather than via face-to-face contact between you and your instructors.